 Under the Post-9/11 GI Bill veterans are eligible to receive:

-Tuition and Fee Payments not to exceed $21,084.89 of in-state tuition, during the academic year.
-Note, however, that under the Yellow Ribbon Program, if you are attending a public Institution of Higher Learning (IHL) as a non-resident student or a private IHL that is more expensive than the annual cap of $21,084.89, you may be eligible for extra payments.
+Tuition and Fee Payments: Students using the Post-9/11 GI Bill are eligible to receive All Tuition and Fee Payments for an in-State School.
+Students attending a private or foreign university can receive benefits not to exceed $21,970.46 during the academic year.
+Note, however, that under the Yellow Ribbon Program, if you are attending a public Institution of Higher Learning (IHL) as a non-resident student or a private IHL that is more expensive than the annual cap of $21,970.46, you may be eligible for extra payments.
 Also, you may qualify for in-state tuition rates if you live in the state where you’re going to school, regardless of your former state of residence.

 The GI Bill’s Monthly Housing Allowance (MHA) which is generally the same as the military Basic Allowance for Housing (BAH) for an E-5 with dependents.
 However, your rate is based on your school’s ZIP code, not your personal address, and it is paid at a percentage based on your actual training time.
 This essentially means that full-time students will receive a higher MHA than part-time students.
 You can use the GI Bill Comparison Tool to research MHA for the school you’re looking to attend.